Accessibility Statement

 How to Measure Valances and Swags

 Measure from the top of the curtain rod to where you would like the valance or swag to end.
-Remember: the rod pocket measurement is included in the length.

 Tier Curtains